Torsion groups do not act on $2$-dimensional $\mathrm{CAT}(0)$ complexes: Abstract

 \section{Abstract}

-We show, under mild hypotheses, that if each element of a finitely generated group acting on a $2$-dimensional $\mathrm{CAT}(0)$ complex has a fixed point, then the action is trivial.
-In particular all actions of finitely generated torsion groups on such complexes are trivial.
+We show, under mild hypotheses, that if each element of a finitely generated group acting on a $2$-dimensional $\mathrm{CAT}(0)$ complex has a fixed point, then there is a global fixed point.
+In particular all actions of finitely generated torsion groups on such complexes have global fixed points.
 The proofs rely on Masur's theorem on periodic trajectories in rational billiards, and Ballmann--Brin's methods for finding closed geodesics in $2$-dimensional locally $\mathrm{CAT}(0)$ complexes.
 As another ingredient we prove that the image of an immersed loop in a graph of girth $2\pi$ with length not commensurable with $\pi$ has diameter $>\pi$.
 This is closely related to a theorem of Dehn on tiling rectangles by squares.